Zimuch/Calendario-Lavorativo/README.md

 **Calendario Lavorativo** (Work Calendar) is a project designed to simplify shift management and automate salary calculations, offering a modern and responsive alternative to traditional spreadsheets.

-The approach focuses on user experience and the accuracy of economic calculations.
-The application allows tracking work shifts by clearly distinguishing between actual hours worked and economic premiums (overtime, holidays, night shifts).
-This distinction is crucial to avoid common counting errors: in this system, overtime is treated as an economic "premium" that does not alter the total working hours count, ensuring accurate statistics on both time spent and earnings generated.

 The project provides an essential tool for shift workers, students, or freelancers, allowing immediate real-time feedback on their earnings.
 Furthermore, its nature as a **Progressive Web App (PWA)** allows installation on mobile and desktop devices, ensuring operation even without an internet connection.

 The application uses the browser's `localStorage` for data persistence, ensuring user privacy without the need for external databases or accounts, and offers CSV export functionality for monthly archiving.